A lot or a little?

 Still, this might not be to everyone's taste.
 There's a sense of progress -- mostly to do with reputation -- but it's not what veteran gamers might expect.
 And while play is wonderfully emergent and filled with unscripted events and surprises, a lack of variety in voyage types and settings carries with it a real risk of repetition.
 Players in it for the long haul won't be returning day after day and week after week to discover new loot and gear, but rather to enjoy a social experience with friends (or strangers).
 If that sounds like the sort of game you want to play, then unfurl your sails and get ready for a terrific simulation of life as a pirate.

 Talk to your kids about ...

-Families can talk about online safety.
+Families can talk about maintaining online safety when playing a game like Sea of Thieves.
 What are some warning signs that you might be playing with strangers who are up to no good?